-- (c) Minimum sector altitude: - (1) The established minimum sector altitude shall be shown with a clear indication of the sector to which it applies.
+- (c) Minimum sector altitude: - (1) The established minimum sector altitude shall be shown with a clear indication of the sector to which it applies. - (2) Where the minimum sector altitude has not been established, the chart shall be drawn to scale and area minimum altitudes shall be shown within quadrilaterals formed by the

-- (2) Where the minimum sector altitude has not been established, the chart shall be drawn to scale and area minimum altitudes shall be shown within quadrilaterals formed by the parallels and meridians.
-Area minimum altitudes shall also be shown in those parts of the chart not covered by the minimum sector altitude. - Note: Depending on the selected chart scale, quadrilaterals formed by the parallels and meridians normally correspond to the half-degree of latitude and longitude. - Note 1.- Quadrilaterals formed by the parallels and meridians normally correspond to the half degree of latitude and longitude.
-Regardless of the chart scale being used, the area minimum altitude relates to the consequent quadrilateral. - Note 2.- Refer to the Procedures for Air Navigation Aircraft Operations (PANS OPS, Doc 8168), Volume II, Part I, Section 2, Chapter 1, 1.8, for method for determination of area minimum altitude. - (d) Air traffic services system: - (1) The components of the established relevant air traffic services system shall be shown. - (2) The components shall comprise the following: - i. a graphic portrayal of each standard arrival route instrument, including: - route designator; - significant points defining the route; - track or radial to the nearest degree along each segment of the route; - distances to the nearest kilometre or nautical mile between significant points; - minimum obstacle clearance altitudes, along the route or route segments and altitudes required by the procedure to the nearest higher 50 m or 100 ft and flight level restrictions where established; - where the chart is drawn to scale and vectoring on arrival is provided, established minimum vectoring altitudes to the nearest higher 50 m or 100 ft, clearly identified; - Note 1: Where ATS surveillance systems are used to vector aircraft to or from significant points on a published standard arrival route or to issue clearance for descent below the minimum sector altitude during arrival, the relevant procedures may be shown on the Standard Arrival Chart - Instrument (STAR) - ICAO unless, excessive chart clutter will result. - Note 2: Where excessive chart clutter will result, an ATC Surveillance Minimum Altitude Chart ICAO may be provided (see Subpart W), in which case the elements indicated by (2), i (6), need not be duplicated on the Standard Arrival Chart - Instrument (STAR) - ICAO. - ii. the radio navigation aid(s) associated with the route(s) including: - plain language name; - identification; - frequency; - geographical coordinates in degrees, minutes and seconds; - for DME, the channel and the elevation of the transmitting antenna of the DME to the nearest 30 m (100 ft);
+- parallels and meridians.
+Area minimum altitudes shall also be shown in those parts of the chart not covered by the minimum sector altitude. - Note: Depending on the selected chart scale, quadrilaterals formed by the parallels and meridians normally correspond to the half-degree of latitude and longitude. - Note 1: Quadrilaterals formed by the parallels and meridians normally correspond to the half degree of latitude and longitude.
+Regardless of the chart scale being used, the area minimum altitude relates to the consequent quadrilateral. - Note 2: Refer to the Procedures for Air Navigation Aircraft Operations (PANS OPS, Doc 8168), Volume II, Part I, Section 2, Chapter 1, 1.8, for method for determination of area minimum altitude. - (d) Air traffic services system: - (1) The components of the established relevant air traffic services system shall be shown.
+The components shall comprise the following: - i. a graphic portrayal of each standard arrival route instrument, including: - route designator; - significant points defining the route; - track or radial to the nearest degree along each segment of the route; - distances to the nearest kilometre or nautical mile between significant points; - minimum obstacle clearance altitudes, along the route or route segments and altitudes required by the procedure to the nearest higher 50 m or 100 ft and flight level restrictions where established; - where the chart is drawn to scale and vectoring on arrival is provided, established minimum vectoring altitudes to the nearest higher 50 m or 100 ft, clearly identified; - Note 1: Where ATS surveillance systems are used to vector aircraft to or from significant points on a published standard arrival route or to issue clearance for descent below the minimum sector altitude during arrival, the relevant procedures may be shown on the Standard Arrival Chart Instrument (STAR) ICAO unless, excessive chart clutter will result. - Note 2: Where excessive chart clutter will result, an ATC Surveillance Minimum Altitude Chart ICAO may be provided (see Subpart W), in which case the elements indicated by (1), i. ( $6^{th}$ para), need not be duplicated on the Standard Arrival Chart Instrument (STAR) ICAO. - ii. the radio navigation aid(s) associated with the route(s) including: - when the radio navigation aid is used for conventional navigation: - plain language name; - identification; - Morse code; - frequency; - geographical coordinates in degrees, minutes and seconds; and - for DME, the channel and the elevation of the transmitting antenna of the DME to the nearest 30 m (100 ft); - when the radio navigation aid is used as a significant point for area navigation: - plain language name; and - identification;